puspjoshi/invoice_app/README.md

 - Database and Factory for dummy data.
 - To see demo please install the app.
 - Invoice pagination for large scale list
+- Download Invoice
+- Attach in email and send to client

 ## Installing invoice app